nicolaprezza/r-index/README.md

 - Count time: O( (m/eps) * (log (n/r) + log s) )
 - Locate time: After count, O( log(n/r) + 1/eps ) time per occurrence

-On very repetitive datasets, the r-index locates about 20 times faster than the RLCSA (with a sampling rate resulting in the same size for the two indexes).
+On very repetitive datasets, the r-index locates orders of magnitude faster than the RLCSA (with a sampling rate resulting in the same size for the two indexes).

 ### Download